megavolts/ArchLinuxARM/RaspberryPiZero-raspbian.md

 Boot the RaspberryPi Zero after setting up the SD card and log via ssh.

 ## Set up the Raspberry Pi:
-To find the IP of the RaspberryPi, use nmap and remotely log via ssh (pi:password:
+To find the IP of the RaspberryPi, use nmap and remotely log via ssh (pi:raspberry
 ```
 nmap -p22 -sV 192.168.0.0/24
 ssh pi@10.42.0.91